SparkEdUAB/sparked-manual/docs/doc1.md

 ## Initial Development

-Initial programming was done in Zambia by programmers at Hackers Guild (@hackers guild) who trained programmers in Ethiopia (@supedplc).
+Initial programming was done in Zambia by programmers at Hackers Guild ([@hackersguild](https://github.com/hackersguild)) who trained programmers in Ethiopia ([@supedplc](https://github.com/supedplc)).
 End product of the project in Ethiopia now includes all Secondary and Preparatory subjects and content (grades 9-12) with suplemental content delivered on servers that are radiolinked for updating.  (see [Elearning Tool Development](http://www.uab.edu/sparkmancenter/elearning-tool-development) ).
 Software is meant to be available for use in any setting where content is developed and could be uploaded.